-Healthy, happy rabbits need plenty of space to run around in and the opportunity to behave as they would in the wild.
-Here, the Rabbit Welfare Association (RWAF) shares some useful tips on keeping your bunnies bouncing with good health.
+Healthy, happy rabbits need plenty of space to run around in, a nutritious diet, and companionship.
+We share some useful tips on keeping your bunnies bouncing with good health.

 Provide plenty of space

 The Rabbit Welfare Association & Fund (RWAF) saying is, ‘a hutch is not enough’ – and that refers to every aspect of your rabbits’ care.
 By providing a permanent run of at least 2m x 3m (6ft x 10ft), with a height of at least 60cm (24in), you’ll be giving your bunnies the opportunity to rear up, jump, and ‘periscope’ upwards.

 All of these activities help to stretch the muscles in your bunnies’ backs, preventing aches and pains and even spinal damage.
 A spacious permanent enclosure also allows your rabbits to be alert and active at both dusk and dawn, which is how they would naturally behave in the wild.

 Let your rabbits forage for their food, like they would in the wild.
 Give your bunnies their pellets in a feeding ball that can be nosed around on the ground.
 Greens can be chopped up and hidden inside clean plant pots, or pegged to the top of the enclosure so that your rabbits have to reach up to eat it.

 Also, hay can be presented in lots of exciting ways – stuff it into an unused hanging basket attached securely to the roof of the enclosure, or pack it into wicker tunnels, cardboard tubes, or cardboard boxes with a hole at each end.